 Nature in your neighbourhood

-Edinburgh City Council, one of the partners of the Edinburgh Living Landscape, have been working to create, restore and connect green areas of the city.
+City of Edinburgh Council are creating, restoring and connecting green areas of the city.
 Enjoyed by residents and visitors to Edinburgh, these changes are producing attractive and biodiverse landscapes that are healthy, nature rich and resilient to climate change.

 The changes have included the creation of floral meadows, a reduction in grass cutting, pathways mown through areas of longer grass, more trees planted in urban areas and parks, and an increase in herbaceous perennial planting.